retronas/retronas/README.md

 # Status

 This project is currently in alpha status.
 Things are changing rapidly, and likely to break currently.
 By all means use it, but if you're not an intermediate to advanced user, check back in about a month when the major framework has settled down and it's ready for beta status, and more user friendly.

+Community feedback and bug reporting is vital.
+Please click the "Issues" button in GitHub to report problems.

 Please read the [Wiki](https://github.com/danmons/retronas/wiki) to see what's going on.

 # About

-RetroNAS is a suite of tools designed to turn a low cost Raspberry Pi into a NAS (Network Attached Storage) device for retro PCs, microcomputers and consoles.
+RetroNAS is a suite of tools designed to turn a low cost Raspberry Pi, old computer or even Viritual Machine into a NAS (Network Attached Storage) device for retro PCs, microcomputers and consoles.

 You can use it as a central file store or backup server for your old and new computers and consoles, a NAS with far more space than your old systems can natively attach, or as a file drop between various computers that may not be compatible with each other's various network file sharing tools.
 It also offers some interesting tools like proxies to help very old web browsers read and download information from the modern Internet.